harvardinformatics/website/content/maker.md

 [JBrowse](https://jbrowse.org/) can be used to visualize MAKER-generated annotation, RNA/protein evidence sequence alignments, and RepeatMasker-masked regions in the context of the reference genome.

-JBrowse provides a script `maker2jbrowse` that automatically exports a MAKER datastore to a JBrowse data directory that can be directly visualized in JBrowse.
+JBrowse 1 provides a script `maker2jbrowse` that automatically exports a MAKER datastore to a JBrowse 1 data directory that can be directly visualized in JBrowse 1.
 However, this script executes very slowly on a parallel file system (e.g., FASRC scratchlfs and holylfs file systems), and the resulting JBrowse data directory is completely unsuitable for visualization when located on a parallel file system due to a large number of small files created.
 An in-house customization of this script (`ifxmaker2jbrowse`) has been developed and tuned for parallel file systems.
 Execution time of `ifxmaker2jbrowse` is well over an order of magnitude faster than `maker2jbrowse`, and the resulting JBrowse data directory contains tens of files in standard formats usable by other tools (e.g., [bgzip](https://www.htslib.org/doc/bgzip.html)-compressed & [tabix](https://www.htslib.org/doc/tabix.html)-indexed [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md), and bgzip-compressed and [samtools](https://www.htslib.org/doc/samtools.html)-faidx-indexed FASTA) instead of tens/hundreds of thousands of JBrowse-specific files.

 ### ifxmaker2jbrowse

-A Singularity image containing the [ifxmaker2jbrowse script](images/ifxmaker2jbrowse) and and all dependencies provided.
+A Singularity image containing the [ifxmaker2jbrowse script](images/ifxmaker2jbrowse) and and all dependencies is provided on the FAS RC cluster.
 The following example job script (submitted from the MAKER datastore directory) demonstrates its use:

     :::sh